Uberi/University-Notes/GENE123/GENE123.md

 ;wip: diagram

-This is basically just a non-inverting amplifier
+This is basically just a non-inverting amplifier that has a value of 0 for the feedback resistor.

 A **buffer** is a circuit that isolates its input from its output.
 All op-amp circuits are buffers, since they isolate current drawn by the output from the inputs $V_p$ and $V_n$.

+# 12/6/14

+Note that for op-amp circuits, the power adsorbed is not the same as the power supplied, because the op-amps have hidden power supplies that supply additional power.
+When analyzing power, we must always consider the op-amp itself as well.